Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 Michigan State Stats and Trends

-- Michigan State has five wins against the spread in seven games this year.
+- Michigan State has played seven games, with five wins against the spread.

-- The Spartans covered the spread in their only game when underdogs by 4.5 points or more.
+- The Spartans have been underdogs by 4 points or more once this year and covered the spread.

-- Michigan State has hit the over in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Michigan State's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Michigan State is 5-1-1 against the spread and 7-0 overall when the team notches more than 14.3 points.
+- Michigan State is 5-1-1 against the spread and 7-0 overall when the team puts up more than 14.3 points.

 - The Spartans have turned the ball over seven times, three fewer times than the Wolverines have forced turnovers (10).